OmarMiniesy/Notes/Security/Web Application Security/File Inclusion.md

 > The query parameters used here are after the `?` character. however, if the payload is already inserted into a query parameter, then they should be placed after the `&` character.

 ---
+### Automating the Process of Finding and Exploiting

+Use automation tools to find endpoints to attack, such as fuzzing with [[ffuf]] to find hidden parameters for example. ([[ffuf#5.
+Parameters]])
+- After finding an endpoint, use a wordlist to try all the famous payloads.
+A good wordlist to use is [LFI-Jhaddix.txt](https://github.com/danielmiessler/SecLists/blob/master/Fuzzing/LFI/LFI-Jhaddix.txt).
+- This wordlist can be used to obtain any of the important paths discussed below.
+###### Server Webroot Path
+An important location that needs to be known is the **server Webroot** path, or the root directory of the web application.
+- This path is useful in finding other files on the application, such as the `uploads` directory if we want to include a file that we uploaded.
+- This can be done by fuzzing for the `index.php` file using this [wordlist for Linux](https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/default-web-root-directory-linux.txt) or this [wordlist for Windows](https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/default-web-root-directory-windows.txt) while adding a few `../` back directories to the path: `ffuf -u http://page?language=../../../../../FUZZ/index.php`.

+###### Tools

+The most common LFI tools are [LFISuite](https://github.com/D35m0nd142/LFISuite), [LFiFreak](https://github.com/OsandaMalith/LFiFreak), and [liffy](https://github.com/mzfr/liffy).
+- Unfortunately, most of these tools are not maintained and rely on the outdated `python2`, so using them may not be a long term solution

+---
 ### Local File Inclusion (LFI)

 Identify injection points where attacker input can change the data being displayed to reveal files.